shubhamb04/Incode-Project_3/README.md

 ## Step 2: Implementation

-- I developed the applications using PostgreSQL as the back-end database management system.
-- Used express which is node.js web application framework.
+- Developed an admin page of the applications.
-- EJS template engine to design HTML pages.
+- UI has been implemented using EJS template engine.
+- Backend logic is written in node.js
+- To store user information and schedule details, PostreSQL has been used.